 We’ll begin by further defining construction “assets”.
 “Assets” is the umbrella term used within for all physical assets a contractor owns or rents.
 This includes, but is not limited to, heavy equipment, heavy trucks, fleet vehicles (on and off-road), mid-sized to small equipment, non-powered equipment, tools, consumables, temporary materials, and anything else used to build a project.
 The term can include many other physical assets a business owns but for purposes of our discussion, we are focused on the construction types of physical assets.

 Our goal is to clarify what asset tracking is and is not, and how contractors can identify and benefit from the best asset tracking system based on their unique business operations and needs.
+In this post we discuss the tracking of physical assets (vs. digital or other types of assets) and are focused specifically on asset tracking for construction.

 What is Asset Tracking?